 Did you know that in 2021, a typical person will spend up to 100 minutes each day watching videos?
 Don’t let your company be left behind.
-Instead, think ahead and see how you can incorporate videos into your organization.
+Instead, think ahead and see how to incorporate videos into your organization.

 What Are Onboarding Videos?

-Onboarding videos is another way to onboarding new employees.
+Onboarding videos are another way to onboard new employees.
 The use of video is now used more and more by organizations of all sizes and types.
 These onboarding videos are similar to an onboarding process that would normally take part in person.

 Companies have always used corporate videos to provide training to their employees.
-However, it's now that employers have embraced video and realized video as an essential tool for the onboarding process, especially when dealing with remote or hybrid employees.
+However, it's now that employers have embraced video and realized a video is an essential tool for the onboarding process, especially when dealing with remote or hybrid employees.

 Why Use Video in The Onboarding Process?

 Employee onboarding videos are a great resource and time-saver.
-Video captivates, communicates, engages, and captures the interest of the new employee.
+Video captivates, communicates, engages, and captures the new employee's interest.
 Video also helps to create and boost company culture.

-Onboarding videos give the new employee the opportunity to pause and take notes and the ability to go back and re-watch something.
+Onboarding videos allow the new employee to pause, take notes, and re-watch something.